 Upon receipt of a report, the University, through the coordinated efforts of the Title IX team, will conduct an initial Title IX assessment.
-The first step of the assessment will usually be a preliminary meeting the Complainant and Title IX Coordinator or Associate Coordinator.
+The first step of the assessment will usually be a preliminary meeting the Complainant and Title IX Coordinator.
 The purpose of the preliminary meeting is to gain a basic understanding of the nature and circumstances of the report; it is not intended to be a full forensic interview.
 At this meeting, the Complainant will be provided with information about resources, procedural options, and interim remedies.

-As part of the initial assessment of the report, the Title IX Coordinator or Associate Coordinator will:
+As part of the initial assessment of the report, the Title IX Coordinator will: